top of page

 Spider-Man Shattered Dimensions DS

-A Spider-Verse style plot with playable 2099 and Noir variants.
-Doubles down on Web of Shadows' Metroid influences, even adding Shinespark puzzles.
-It's truly the perfect fit and it's a shame they got here so late.
-I want more!
+A Spider-Verse style plot with playable Spider-Man 2099 and Noir variants.
+It doubles down on Web of Shadows' Metroid influences, even adding Shinespark puzzles.
+Spider-Man and Metroidvania is truly the perfect fit and it's a shame they got here so late.
+I want more like this!

 Release: Sep 7, 2010